 See also: Packrafting shoes or boots

-Not least because they were going for just $40 at REI, I’m rather pleased with my Omniums.
-Like it or not, much of how something performs depends on what it costs – well it does to me.
-As a replacement for my old Arroyos, the Omniums hold my foot much more securely, with a velcro adjustable heel strap, a velcro adjustable clip buckle strap over the top, plus those dubiously effective cinch lock laces over the front.
-It’s the over-the-top strap that makes all the difference to holding to foot securely and which the Keens (and other Teva water shoes like Kimtah) were missing.
-On the Arroyos (and the Whispers) the cinch lock laces loosened as you arched the foot so that they needed knotting to stay put (or reconfigure the shoe for conventional hand lacing).
+Not least because they were going for just $40 at REI, back in 2011 I was rather pleased with my Omniums.
+Like it or not, much of how something performs depends on what it cost.
+As a replacement for my old Keen Arroyos, the Omniums hold my foot much more securely, with a velcro adjustable heel strap, a velcro adjustable clip buckle strap over the top, plus those dubiously effective cinch lock laces over the front.
+It’s the over-the-top strap that makes all the difference to holding to foot securely.
+On the Keens the cinch lace lock laces loosens as you arch the foot so that they needed knotting to stay put (or reconfigure the shoe for conventional hand lacing).

-The Tevas also have no removable insole, with no exposed and wear-prone threading underneath attaching upper to sole, and a solid and chunky-looking plastic-rubber footbed derived from one of their sports sandals and doubtless designated with some snappy acronym.
+The Tevas also have no wear-prone threading attaching upper to sole, and a solid and chunky-looking plastic-rubber footbed derived from one of their sports sandals and doubtless designated with some snappy acronym.

-By the way, a closed toe water shoe is much better for wading than a sandal, because the open front of a sandal drags through the water as you wade.
-Closed toe ‘sandals’ like Arroyos or Omniums work much better here and elsewhere, plus on land or water the toe protection is welcome.
-They’re still only new, but the Omniums also feel more sure-footed than the Arroyos ever were, mostly down to the fitting straps, but also due to what feels like a thick and less flexible sole which have not compressed and lost cushioning over time, as my previous Teva sandals used to do.
+I have found a closed-toe water show much better for wading than a regular sandal, because the open front of a sandal drags through the water as you wade.
+Closed toe ‘sandals’ work much better here and elsewhere, plus on land or water the toe protection is welcome.
+They’re still only new, but my Omniums also feel more sure-footed than the Keen Arroyos ever were, mostly down to the fitting straps, but also due to what feels like a thick and less flexible sole which have not compressed and lost cushioning over time, as my previous Teva open sandals used to do.

-We walked a couple of hours up The Narrows at the top of Zion park (left and below), following, crossing and wading along the Virgin River countless times.
+We walked a couple of hours up The Narrows at the top of Zion park, following, crossing and wading along the Virgin River countless times.
 The Tevas gripped as well as anything here, drained readily and felt agile and secure when boulder hopping.